 Finally, the CLSA’s data portal is powered by the OBiBa’s Mica software.

 This story is an impressive example of use of the OBIBA software to create a federated database enabling advanced analysis without divulging any individual-level data.

 BioSHaRE is a European project which aims to standardize and harmonize data from some of the largest biobanks in Europe.
-More than 160 selected data elements from 13 European biobanks including UK Biobank and Lifelines (Netherlands) have been harmonized by Maelstrom Research and corresponding harmonized datasets were derived and stored locally by each cohort using its local Opal software instance.
+More than 160 selected data elements from 13 European biobanks have been harmonized by Maelstrom Research and corresponding harmonized datasets were derived and stored on Opal software instances.

 The 13 resulting databases were then securely federated through the Mica-based BioSHARE website and the DataSHIELD R client (rstudio.bioshare.eu) to create a distributed dataset on more than 650,000 European subjects.
 Authorised researchers can now securely run distributed queries and statistical analyses on the harmonized data hosted on geographically-dispersed Opal servers.
 Queries from Mica allows remote retrieval of data summaries and descriptive statistics such as frequencies/counts, minimums, maximums, means, standard deviations, as well as contingency tables for each participating biobank in real time whereas DataSHIELD allows more advanced types of real time analyses such as generalized linear model fitting.
 In both cases, no individual-level data is ever transferred or disclosed to the researchers protecting this way subjects’ privacy.